 There is a popular conception that there cannot be a successful reorganization of a failed SIFI, because counterparties would stop dealing with it.
-But post-petition creditors' unsecured claims, unlike their pre-petition ones, go near the top of the payment priority ladder as 'administrative expenses'.
-If the Government believes that systemic concerns are at stake, it could be authorized to provide subordinated DIP financing (along the lines of the Title II Orderly Liquidation Fund) in amounts more than adequate to cover all new claims and all assumed existing contracts, as explained next.
+But postpetition creditors' unsecured claims, unlike their prepetition ones, go near the top of the payment priority ladder as "administrative expenses."
+If the government believes that systemic concerns are at stake, it could be authorized to provide subordinated DIP financing (along the lines of the Title II Orderly Liquidation Fund) in amounts more than adequate to cover all new claims and all assumed existing contracts.

 Chapter 14 makes a distinction in the treatment of QFCs.
-Repo's would be treated as secured loans, and the counterparty given the right to immediately sell the collateral if highly-marketable securities (but not, for instance, MBS as the 2005 law authorized).
-This would preserve the use of repo's as nearly risk-free short term financing, but only under conditions where the sale of collateral would not have drastic market price effects.
-All other swaps and derivatives with a counterparty would be subject to a three day stay, giving the debtor a window to assume (for example, if 'in the money') or reject them all (or transfer them all in bulk to a new counterparty), and also to some preference limits.
-The objective is to make a somewhat different trade-off between efficient institutional financing and creditor monitoring incentives37.
+Repos would be treated as secured loans, and the counterparty given the right to immediately sell the collateral if highly marketable securities (but not, for instance, MBSs, as the 2005 law authorized).
+This would preserve the use of repos as nearly risk-free short-term financing, but only under conditions where the sale of collateral would not have drastic market price effects.
+All other swaps and derivatives with a counterparty would be subject to a three-day stay, giving the debtor a window to assume (for example, if "in the money") or reject them all (or transfer them all in bulk to a new counterparty), and also subject to some preference limits.
+The objective is to make a somewhat different trade-off between efficient institutional financing and creditor monitoring incentives.39